adam-cowley/nest-neo4j/README.md

 # More Information

-For more information about running Neo4j in your Node.js or TypeScript project, checkout [Neo4j GraphAcademy](https://graphacademy.neo4j.com).
+For more information about running Neo4j in your Node.js or TypeScript project, check out [Neo4j GraphAcademy](https://graphacademy.neo4j.com).